What Makes a Startup Idea 'VC Backable'?

-The Data.gov website has different types of location data: population data, housing data, etc. And if you can detect internal migration and overlay it with construction patterns, you can predict future housing prices.
+The data.gov website has different types of location data: population, housing, etc. And if you can detect internal migration and overlay it with construction trends, you can predict future housing prices.
 And this is just one of the examples.

-Because if you see that some area is getting higher population growth than the speed of housing construction, you might be onto something.
-TheObviously, the demand for houses and apartments will be higher than the supply, which will cause the prices to rise.
+If you see that some areas are getting higher population growth than the speed of housing construction, you might be onto something.
+Clearly, the demand for houses and apartments will be higher than the supply in that area, which will cause the prices to rise.

-And who would benefit from such data?
-Real-estate agents, construction companies, and also people who are migrating.
+And who would benefit from this processed data?
+Real-estate agents, construction companies, and also people who are moving across the country.
 Because if they knew their living costs would go up, they might choose another location to move to.

 Another helpful thing is to know the number of available jobs per number of unemployed people for a specific location.
 This would give people on the move valuable info on where to go.
 And also, it would inform them about areas with higher or lower job competition.

-This is the most important and exciting part of an entire journey: monetization of the data sets.
-Let's say you processed a bunch of data and organized it properly.
-Then you pulled some fascinating insights and conclusions out of it.
-Now what?
+This is the most important and exciting part of an entire journey: monetization/selling the data sets.